WWII in Gelderland

 After Operation Market Garden proved a failure, the Allied troops conceived of a different way to advance into the heart of Nazi Germany: The Rhineland Offensive.
 They wanted to clear the area west of the Rhine from German troops and cross the river by means of several large-scale operations.
 Early in February 1945, 500,000 Allied soldiers were brought together near Groesbeek and Nijmegen, bringing 1,000 cannons and 34,000 vehicles with them.
 It was the biggest offensive ever started on Dutch soil.

-The National Liberation Museum 1944-1945 in Groesbeek allows you to experience the period before the war and occupation, celebrate the liberation and witness the reconstruction of Holland and Europe.
+The National Liberation Museum 1944-1945 in Groesbeek tells the entire story of Operation Market Garden and the Rhineland Offensive and allows you to experience the war, occupation and liberation of Holland and Europe.

 Airborne Museum ‘Hartenstein’ in Oosterbeek is the museum that provides information on the Battle of Arnhem in September 1944.
 The award-winning Airborne Experience (900 m2) puts you right in the middle of the battle, bringing the Battle of Arnhem home.